 The Board of Directors appoints committees to help carry out its duties.
 The Board of Directors has the following standing committees: Audit, Compensation, and Nominating/Corporate Governance.
-Last year, the Board of Directors met 4 times and the committees met a total of 12 times.
-Mr. Workman does not serve on any committees.
-The following table sets forth the committees of the Board of Directors and their members as of the date of this proxy statement, as well as the number of meetings each committee held during 2018:
+Last year, the Board of Directors met five times and the committees met a total of 12 times.
+The following table sets forth the committees of the Board of Directors and their members as of the date of this proxy statement, as well as the number of meetings each committee held during 2019:

 Director Audit Committee Compensation Committee Nominating/Corporate Governance Committee

-Robert Workman

-Richard Alario + ٠
+Richard Alario (1) + •

 Terry Bonno •

 Galen Cobb •

-Paul Coppinger (1) • +
+Paul Coppinger • +

-James Crandell • ٠
+James Crandell • •

 Rodney Eads +

-Michael Frazier (1) • +

-J. Wayne Richards •
+J. Wayne Richards (2) • + •

 Number of Meetings

-Held in 2018 8 2 2
+Held in 2019 8 2 2